Inquisition (metal band)

-Inquisition is an American black metal band that formed in Cali, Colombia in 1988 and later relocated to Seattle, Washington.
+Inquisition is a Colombian-American black metal band that formed in Cali, Colombia in 1988 and later relocated to Seattle, Washington.
 It has two members, Dagon (vocals, guitar) and Incubus (drums), and does not feature a bassist.

 The band possessed a thrash metal sound on its earliest recordings, but began incorporating more black metal influences in 1996 with its first extended play Incense of Rest.